Revisiting mixed geometry: Introduction

-Most of the materials written here are either developed in~\cites{lurie_higher_2017, gaitsgory_study_2017} or are direct consequences of the results therein.
-Because of that, no proof will be given here.
-This is with the exception of~\cref{subsec:induction_formula_enriched_hom} where we prove an induction formula for the enriched $\Hom$-spaces, crucial in our study of graded sheaves.
-Although the result seems to be well-known among experts, we cannot find a proof in the literature.
+In \cref{sec:generalities_DGCats}, we review the necessary background regarding $\DG$-categories.
+It contains mostly known results, except possibly for \cref{subsec:induction_formula_enriched_hom}, where we prove an induction formula for the enriched $\Hom$-spaces, crucial in our study of graded sheaves.

-Throughout this section, we fix a field $\Lambda$ of characteristics $0$.
-For the purpose of constructing the theory of graded sheaves, $\Lambda=\Qlbar$.
-However, results stated in this section hold for any field $\Lambda$ of characteristic $0$.
-Thus, except for this section, all $\DG$-categories appearing in this paper are linear over $\Qlbar$.